 The Basic Skills Program provides educational opportunities for adults through four literacy components.
-Classes and labs are provided at no cost both on and off campus to assist adults in their efforts to improve basic skills, earn a high school credential, and improve job skills.
+Classes and labs are provided at no cost, both on and off campus, to assist adults in their efforts to improve basic skills, earn a high school credential, and improve job skills.

-Adult Basic Education: (ABE) The Adult Basic Education program is designed to provide basic skills training in reading, writing, social studies, and mathematics for adults whose assessment test scores are below the ninth grade level.
+Adult Basic Education (ABE)

+The Adult Basic Education program is designed to provide basic skills training in reading, writing, social studies, and mathematics for adults whose assessment test scores are below the ninth grade level.
 The ABE curriculum is comprehensive, utilizing adult-oriented materials and instruction to meet the needs of the individual.
 Classes are scheduled on the main campus and at numerous community locations to meet the basic educational needs of the citizens of Onslow County.
 All books and materials are provided free of charge.

-ABE also includes a Compensatory Education/Life Skills (CED/LS) class for adults with intellectual disabilities in math, community living skills, reading, health, social science, consumer education, and/or vocational education.
+ABE also includes a Life Skills (LS) class for adults with intellectual disabilities in math, community living skills, reading, health, social science, consumer education, and/or vocational education.

-Adult High School Diploma Program: (AHS) An adult may earn a North Carolina Adult High School Diploma by completing the required credits that are mandatory in the state of North Carolina The program is administered by the Continuing Education Division at Coastal Carolina Community College with the approval and cooperation of the Onslow County Board of Education.
+Adult High School Diploma Program (AHS)

+An adult may earn a North Carolina Adult High School Diploma by completing the required credits that are mandatory in the state of North Carolina.
+Up to a maximum of six credits may be completed through Coastal Carolina Community College.
+The program is administered by the Continuing Education Division at Coastal Carolina Community College with the approval and cooperation of the Onslow County Board of Education.
 The program is also under the direction of the North Carolina Community College System and the Department for Public Instruction.
+Applicants cannot need more than six credits total for the diploma to be able to enroll in the Adult High School Program.